QuentinRegnier/QuentinRegnier/README.md

 # Hey, I'm Quentin!

-- Web developer front and back end
+- I deeply hate the front, that's why I do the back
-- I'm finishing the development of my social network
+- I'm redoing social network back for the 18103rd time (PHP, NodeJS, Go, Python?
+Never)
-- My future project office suite AI recreation / interactive AI / Maïa OS
+- My future project office suite AI recreation / interactive AI / Maïa OS (maybe a dating app, yes I get bored when I'm not coding)

 For 8 years, I have been passionate about the functioning of computers, but also for their ambition.
 The world is plunged into a precipice of pecuniary will.
 My ambition is to bring forth strong and tenacious competitors against the greatest!